 If College Personnel feel that a particular item of Personal Data needs to be kept for more or less time than the retention period set out in the Data Retention Policy, for example because there is a requirement of law, or if College Personnel have any questions about this Policy or the College’s Personal Data retention practices, they should contact the Data Protection Officer for guidance.

+At the end of the retention period, Personal Data will be disposed of securely, in accordance with the procedures set out in Annex 6 on Disposal of Data Assets.
+The log of records and retention lengths can be found in Annex 14.

 DATA SECURITY